-Trump rewards loyalty, considers economic picks as he molds Cabinet
+Trump shuffles transition team, eyes loyalists for Cabinet

 Giuliani, New York's mayor at the time of the Sept.
 11, 2001, attacks by Islamist al Qaeda militants, is known as a hardliner on national security matters.
 Bolton is also a foreign policy hawk who said last year the United States should bomb Iran to halt its nuclear program.

-Retired Lieutenant General Mike Flynn, a leading candidate for Trump's national security adviser, has called for the United States to pull back from protecting longtime allies such as South Korea and Japan.
+Retired Lieutenant General Mike Flynn, a leading candidate for Trump's national security adviser, has called for the United States to pull back from protecting long-time allies such as South Korea and Japan.

-Some prominent Republican experts who might be tapped to fill out a Trump administration, told colleagues to steer clear.

-"After exchange w Trump transition team, changed my recommendation: stay away.
-They're angry, arrogant, screaming 'you LOST!'
-Will be ugly," former State Department official Eliot Cohen wrote on Twitter.

 Trump has filled two positions so far.
-His choice of Republican Party insider Reince Priebus to be White House chief of staff was heralded by Republican leaders as an indication he wanted to work with the party in Congress.
+His choice of Republican Party insider Reince Priebus to be White House chief of staff was heralded by Republican leaders as an indication he wanted to work with Congress.
 Republicans maintained their majority in both the Senate and House in the election, but a number of Republicans in Congress opposed Trump's candidacy.

-But Trump's appointment of Steve Bannon as chief strategist was criticized by Democrats, civil rights organizations and some Republicans.
+However, Trump's appointment of Steve Bannon as chief strategist was criticized by Democrats, civil rights organizations and some Republicans.

 They denounced the former Breitbart News chief, whose website is a forum for the "alt-right," a loose grouping of neo-Nazis, white supremacists and anti-Semites.

 Neither Priebus nor Bannon need Senate confirmation for their posts, but Cabinet posts do, and some of Trump's possible picks could face a difficult time winning approval.

 Republican U.S. Senator Rand Paul of Kentucky said on CNN he could not vote to confirm Bolton unless he repudiated his support for the Iraq war and bombing of Iran.
-Paul, who also ran for the 2016 Republican presidential nomination, added he was concerned by Giuliani's work on behalf of foreign governments.
+Paul, who also ran for the 2016 Republican presidential nomination, said he was concerned by Giuliani's work on behalf of foreign governments.

-One loyalist who will not be playing a role in Trump's Cabinet is Ben Carson, who advised Trump after dropping his own presidential bid earlier this year.
+One loyalist who will not be playing a role in Trump's Cabinet is retired neurosurgeon Ben Carson, who advised Trump after dropping his own presidential bid earlier this year.

-Carson, a retired neurosurgeon with no government experience, had been mentioned as a possible head of the Education Department or Health and Human Services Department.

 "His life has not prepared him to be a Cabinet secretary," said Armstrong Williams, Carson's business manager.

-Trump said Tom Barrack, founder and chairman of Colony Capital Inc (CLNY.N) would head up his inauguration committee, joined by a host of Trump donors, a job that requires raising millions of dollars to pay for the Jan.
-20 festivities.

-(Additional reporting by John Walcott, Mark Hosenball, Ayesha Rascoe, Emily Stephenson, Patricia Zengerle and Warren Strobel; Writing by Andy Sullivan and Roberta Rampton; Editing by Will Dunham and Peter Cooney)
+Additional reporting by John Walcott, Mark Hosenball, Ayesha Rascoe, Patricia Zengerle and Warren Strobel; Writing by Andy Sullivan and Roberta Rampton; Editing by Will Dunham, Peter Cooney and Paul Tait